tifanihusna/starter-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hello!
 I am Tifani Husna Siregar.
-I am an Assistant Professor at the School of Political Science and Economics, Waseda University.
+I am currently based in Khobar, Saudi Arabia.
+Before relocating here, I was an Assistant Professor at the School of Political Science and Economics, Waseda University.
+I was also working as a research associate at the Asian Development Bank Institute.
 I received my PhD from the Graduate School of Economics, Waseda University.
 My dissertation focused on the impacts of minimum wages on the Indonesian labor market.
+Some of my works have been published in reputable peer-reviewed international journals, such as Bulletin of Indonesian Economic Studies, Transportation Research Part A: Policy and Practice, and Journal of the Asia Pacific Economy.